akoidan/bash.conf/README.md

   - finder doesn't display new files some times.
   - kernel_task eats uses all cores when IDLE, so even mouse freezes.
 Reboot helps.
 During that CPU temp is 60c. ![activity monitor](image.png)
   - audio configuration (midi programm) has built in option to create output to multiple devices (e.g. to multiple BT headphones) which is super convenient
+  - despite native programs "never hang" you would eventually use 3rd party programs.
+E.g. Virtualbox.
+Using virtualbox on non-linux is a pain in the ass.
+Guest machines hang a lot of time.
+BUilding kernel modules are pain in the ass
+  - OBS is unable to capture desktop audio w/o Ishow audio which could cause mouse freezing.